dzbeck/multiscanner/docs/install.md

 Modules are configured within the configuration file, [config.ini](https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini).
 General parameters are shown in Table X. Module-specific parameters follow for those modules that have them.
 See [Default Tool Modules](using.md#Default-Tool-Modules) for information about all default modules.

-##Common Module Parameters
+##Common Parameters
-The parameters below are potentially used by all modules.
+The parameters below may be used by all modules.

 | Parameter | Description |
 | --------- | ----------- |